Historiography: Memory studies

 Memory studies is a new field, focused on how nations and groups (and historians) construct and select their memories of the past in order to celebrate (or denounce) key features, thus making a statement of their current values and beliefs.
 Historians have played a central role in shaping the memories of the past as their work is diffused through popular history books and school textbooks.
 French sociologist Maurice Halbwachs, opened the field with La mémoire collective (Paris: 1950).

 Many historians examine how the memory of the past has been constructed, memorialized or distorted.
 Historians examine how legends are invented.
 For example, there are numerous studies of the memory of atrocities from World War II, notably the Holocaust in Europe and Japanese war crimes in Asia.
 British historian Heather Jones argues that the historiography of the First World War in recent years has been reinvigorated by the cultural turn.
 Scholars have raised entirely new questions regarding military occupation, radicalization of politics, race, and the male body.

 Representative of recent scholarship is a collection of studies on the "Dynamics of Memory and Identity in Contemporary Europe".
-SAGE has published the scholarly journal Memory Studies since 2008, and the book series "Memory Studies" was launched by Palgrave Macmillan in 2010 with 5–10 titles a year.
+Sage has published the scholarly journal Memory Studies since 2008, and the book series "Memory Studies" was launched by Palgrave Macmillan in 2010 with 5–10 titles a year.

+Narrative

+According to Lawrence Stone, narrative has traditionally been the main rhetorical device used by historians.
+In 1979, at a time when the new Social History was demanding a social-science model of analysis, Stone detected a move back toward the narrative.
+Stone defined narrative as follows: it is organized chronologically; it is focused on a single coherent story; it is descriptive rather than analytical; it is concerned with people not abstract circumstances; and it deals with the particular and specific rather than the collective and statistical.
+He reported that, "More and more of the 'new historians' are now trying to discover what was going on inside people's heads in the past, and what it was like to live in the past, questions which inevitably lead back to the use of narrative."

+Historians committed to a social science approach, however, have criticized the narrowness of narrative and its preference for anecdote over analysis, and its use of clever examples rather than statistically verified empirical regularities.

+Topics studied

+Some of the common topics in historiography are: